 Conclusion

-You’re always taking a certain amount of risk whenever you use Airbnb WiFi.
+Is it safe to connect to Airbnb WiFi?
+Connecting to an Airbnb WiFi network has potential security risks, just as with any public or shared network.
 Hosts have an ethical responsibility to provide safe WiFi facilities to their guests, but it’s not mandatory.
 It’s up to hosts and guests themselves to understand the risks and take precautions to safeguard your privacy and sensitive information.

 As a guest, you can try to avoid using Airbnb WiFi altogether, but it’s not always possible.
 You may need to do important work or want to maybe just binge-watch your favorite Netflix series.
 However, by using a combination of the solutions above, you can get more control over what you reveal online and make Airbnb WiFi much safer.